plagnollab/DNASeq_pipeline/annotation/README.md

 The output VCF file is then parsed by ```processVEP.sh``` which formats the annotation in to separate columns and recodes the genotypes as 0 (WT), 1 (HET), 2 (HOM) or NA for missing.
 This script creates three separate files from one input file: an annotation file, a genotype file and genotype quality file.
 Finally, the output of ```processVEP.sh``` is processed by ```statsVEP.sh``` which does some sanity checks, generates summary stats and plots.

+There are two subdirectories:

+* annotate
+* filters

+## Annotate

+Scripts to add annotation such as frequencies and gene expressoin.

+### Filters

+Scripts do to the filtering on frequencies, GO terms, etc

 # Old